dguff/WaveDeck/README.md

 # WaveDeck

-Toolbox for ROOT-based digital pulse-processing
+A command deck for ROOT-based digital pulse-processing